pymc-devs/pytensor/doc/extending/creating_an_op.rst

     regard.

-Pytensor Graphs refresher
+PyTensor Graphs refresher
 -------------------------

 .. image:: apply.png
     :width: 500 px

-Pytensor represents symbolic mathematical computations as graphs.
+PyTensor represents symbolic mathematical computations as graphs.
 Those graphs are bi-partite graphs (graphs with two types of nodes), they are composed of interconnected :ref:`apply` and :ref:`variable` nodes.
 :class:`Variable` nodes represent data in the graph, either inputs, outputs or intermediary values.
-As such, inputs and outputs of a graph are lists of Pytensor :class:`Variable` nodes. :class:`Apply` nodes perform computation on these variables to produce new variables.
+As such, inputs and outputs of a graph are lists of PyTensor :class:`Variable` nodes. :class:`Apply` nodes perform computation on these variables to produce new variables.
 Each :class:`Apply` node has a link to an instance of :class:`Op` which describes the computation to perform.
 This tutorial